The Two-week COBOL Sprint: How to Build a Scrum Team

 Scrum team members should work through an entire product delivery before declaring victory, but should expect to encounter unfamiliar tasks along the way.
 To assist the journey and eliminate surprises, I recommend capturing delivery tasks—detailed descriptions of the processes for packaging, deployment and initial use—as user stories.

-After reaching success, the scrum team’s use of the 2-week COBOL sprint will become a standardized model for others to follow, helping your company develop and release software solutions faster than before.
+After reaching success, the scrum team’s use of the two-week COBOL sprint will become a standardized model for others to follow, helping your company develop and release software solutions faster than before.

-Are things fitting together as you read through “The 2-Week COBOL Sprint” blog series?
+Are things fitting together as you read through “The Two-week COBOL Sprint” blog series?
 To recap on important steps leading up to the building of your scrum team, read my previous posts below:

-- “The 2-Week COBOL Sprint: Having a Critical Conversation About Agile“
+- “The Two-week COBOL Sprint: Having a Critical Conversation About Agile“

-- “The 2-Week COBOL Sprint: Developing a Process of Continuous Builds“
+- “The Two-week COBOL Sprint: Developing a Process of Continuous Builds“

-Moving forward, I’ll explain how to install the various parts of the 2-week COBOL sprint that make it an Agile process, beginning with my next post about developing a process of continuous builds.
+Moving forward, I’ll explain how to install the various parts of the two-week COBOL sprint that make it an Agile process, beginning with my next post about developing a process of continuous builds.

 Latest posts by Glenn Everitt (see all)